itinstructor/itinstructor/README.md

 “If you think it's simple, then you have misunderstood the problem.” — Bjarne Stroustrup, Creator of C++

-- ⚡ Fun fact: I used to play trumpet in a polka band.
+⚡ Fun fact: I used to play trumpet and sang in a polka band.

+📫 How to reach me: (https://www.linkedin.com/in/williamaloring/)

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=itinstructor&layout=compact&hide=Batchfile&theme=maroongold)](https://github.com/anuraghazra/github-readme-stats)